How To Manage Exam Anxiety

 2. High anxiety: Students who experience high anxiety show an immediate anxiety reaction when exposed to the feared test situation.
 They may experience intense fear about the upcoming exam.
 High anxiety can lead some into a sense of panic.

-Understand that exam anxiety is normal, however do not ignore any learning disabilities.
+3. Don’t ignore a learning disability: Understand that exam anxiety is normal, however do not ignore any learning disabilities.
 Learning disabilities such as attention deficit/hyperactivity disorder (ADHD) or dyslexia can negatively affect your ability to study and concentrate, which can worsen anxiety.
-If you think that you may have a learning disability, your best bet is to seek treatment from a professional.
+A student diagnosed with a learning disability is entitled to assistance with test taking.

 The Signs of Exam Anxiety